MountainBikerYYC/fibonacci-calculator/README.md

 # If downloading on local machine

 1. Go to the folder in fibonacci-calculator
-2. Open a console and create a virtual environment `python3 -m venv venv`
+2. Open a bash console and create a virtual environment `python3 -m venv venv`
 3. Activate the environment using `source venv/bin/activate`, you should now see (venv) or (main)
 4. Install all dependencies `pip install -r requirements.txt`